Understanding financial statements

 In order to arrive at the final profit figure, any miscellaneous income or loss is to be added to or subtracted from the operating profit.
 Finally, net profit is obtained after deducting the tax applicable.

 The cash-flow statement shows the movement of cash in a business.
 While businesses can misstate their profits through accounting jugglery, they can't fudge the movement of hard cash.
 Hence, a cash-flow statement provides a true picture of a company's financial health.
-However, for banks and finance companies, the cash-flow statement is of limited use as these businesses have a different business model than other types of businesses.
+However, for banks and finance companies, the cash-flow statement is of limited use as they follow a different business model than other types of businesses.

 The cash-flow statement has three components: cash flows from operating activities, from financing activities and from investing activities.
 The statement also mentions the current cash holding of the business.

-What you need to see among these data is whether the flows from operating activities are positive or not.
+What you need to check in the data is whether flows from operating activities are positive or not.
 If they are positive, it means that the company is able to generate cash from its operations.
 If they are negative, it means that the company is losing money.
 While it may show profits in its P&L statement, negative flows from operations should ring an alarm.